Skip to main content

 Step 1: Intake & analysis

-Once you select a provider, you will attend a 30-minute intake appointment via the secure Circle Medical app from any convenient location of your choosing, such as your own home.
-Your provider will assess your symptoms and medical history, and order an at-home sleep study to gather data on your sleep.
+Once you select a provider and book a Sleep Video Appointment, your provider will assess your symptoms and medical history, and may order an at-home sleep study to gather better understand your sleep health.

 Cost with insurance: $0-150†